rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Then Abdon the son of Hillel the Pirathonite died and was buried at Pirathon in the land of Ephraim, in the hill country of the Amalekites. ^1215

-And the people of Israel again did what was evil in the sight of the Lord, so the Lord gave them into the hand of the Philistines for forty years. ^1301
+And the people of Israel again did what was evil in the sight of the LORD, so the LORD gave them into the hand of the Philistines for forty years. ^1301

 There was a certain man of Zorah, of the tribe of the Danites, whose name was Manoah.
 And his wife was barren and had no children. ^1302

-And the angel of the Lord appeared to the woman and said to her, Behold, you are barren and have not borne children, but you shall conceive and bear a son. ^1303
+And the angel of the LORD appeared to the woman and said to her, Behold, you are barren and have not borne children, but you shall conceive and bear a son. ^1303

 Therefore be careful and drink no wine or strong drink, and eat nothing unclean, ^1304